Fresh Fava Bean Dip with Roasted Garlic, Herbs & Feta

 1

-In a medium-sized mortar, add all ingredients except for the feta cheese, lemon juice, salt, and pepper.
+In a medium-sized mortar, combine all ingredients except for the feta cheese, lemon juice, salt, and pepper.

 2

-Mash the ingredients together until you achieve a semi-coarse texture.
+Mash the ingredients until they reach a semi-coarse texture.

 3

-Add the feta cheese and lemon juice, and continue to mash until the cheese is incorporated.
+Add the feta cheese and lemon juice, then continue mashing until well incorporated.
 Season with salt and pepper to taste.
-Serve with some chopped fresh vegetables and toasted bread!
-Enjoy
+Serve with chopped fresh vegetables and toasted bread.
+Enjoy!

 Recipe Tips & Suggestions